 At the White House, AANA Supports Opioid Prescription Education

-On April 29, Paul Austin, PhD, CRNA, and AANA DC’s Frank Purcell attended a White House Champions of Change event honoring 10 leaders in combatting prescription drug abuse.
+On April 29, Paul Austin, PhD, CRNA, and AANA DC’s Frank Purcell attended a White House Champions of Change event honoring 10 leaders in combating prescription drug abuse.
 Linked to the event was the announcement that over 200 schools of nursing and several APRN groups, including AANA, have committed to enhance their education programs for APRN students using the new CDC Guidelines for Prescribing Opioids for Chronic Pain.

 The AANA is pleased to partner with the American Association of Colleges of Nursing, American Association of Nurse Practitioners, American College of Nurse-Midwives, American Nurses Association, National Association of Clinical Nurse Specialists, and National Organization of Nurse Practitioner Faculties to develop and host an educational webinar series for nursing faculty, students, and clinicians.

 For more information, read the White House Fact Sheet.
 See a recording of the event.

 Upcoming Presidential and Congressional Elections